A while back, while cleaning up some of the stuff I left at my mom’s house years ago, I found an old spreadsheet I created with all of my bills on it.

 I just kept adding to my budget without considering the overall picture of what I wanted my future to look like.
 If we could afford it—as in, not spend more than we make—I was able to put it on the budget.

-I didn’t start tracking our extra stuff until about a year and a half to two years ago.
+I didn’t start tracking our extra stuff until about five years ago.
 This was when I got really serious about paying off debt.
 I wasn’t tracking my expenses beyond putting it down on an electronic sheet of paper.

 A great way to reverse lifestyle inflation is to artificially reduce the amount of money you bring home.
 One of the best ways to do this is to set up your savings to be automatic.

-Another good option is to have your employer deposit some of your check into a separate savings account.
+Another good option is to have your employer deposit some of your pay into a separate savings account.
 Some employers have the ability to deposit your check into multiple accounts through direct deposit.

 The point of setting this up to be done automatically is for you to live off less than you do now.
 The money is still yours, essentially, but you really don’t see it in your checking account.